ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

 ## Phase 3: Test Suite Optimization and Advanced Testing (Highest Priority)

 17. Test File Size Optimization and Structure (Critical) 17.1.
-Analyze current test file sizes and structure [TODO] 17.2.
-Identify opportunities for file size reduction without sacrificing cohesion [TODO] 17.3.
-Refactor test files to optimize size while maintaining separation of concerns [TODO] 17.4.
+Analyze current test file sizes and structure [COMPLETED] 17.2.
+Identify opportunities for file size reduction without sacrificing cohesion [COMPLETED] 17.3.
+Refactor test files to optimize size while maintaining separation of concerns [IN PROGRESS] 17.4.
 Implement guidelines for keeping test files concise and focused [TODO] 17.5.
-Review and update existing tests to adhere to new size and structure guidelines [TODO]
+Review and update existing tests to adhere to new size and structure guidelines [IN PROGRESS]

 18. Verbose Test Output Reduction (Critical)
     18.1.
 Update pytest configuration to use quiet mode and customize output format [TODO]